 Start spreading the news, limbering up your wrists and saving your quarters!
-As if you needed yet another reason to visit New York, here’s a look at a few of the best of its many amazing video game arcades.
+As if you needed yet another reason to snag cheap airfare to New York, here’s a look at a few of the best of its many amazing video game arcades.

 We recommend having a blast at one of these six arcades next time you visit.